 Homeowners benefit from straightforward access to compliant professionals and receive official documentation confirming that work has been carried out to the latest standards.
 For installers, the CPS provides a pathway to professional recognition, allowing them to issue compliance certificates directly and maintain a competitive edge in the industry.

-2025 Building Regulations: What’s New?
+2026 Building Regulations: What’s important now?

 How to Join a Competent Person Scheme